 In recent years, the AIM Awards Dinner has held a Charity Collection, principally for the benefit of child-focused charities.
 To all those who have made donations, thank you so much for your generosity – the charities concerned are all extremely grateful.

-We are delighted to announce that a total of £11,057 was raised at the AIM Awards 2019 for its supported charities, BCCS and Great Ormond Street Hospital Children's Charity.
+We are delighted to announce that a total of £11,357 was raised at the AIM Awards 2019 which was shared equally between its supported charities, BCCS and Great Ormond Street Hospital Children's Charity.

 One in every ten children has a diagnosable mental health disorder – that’s probably three in every classroom.
 A recent survey conducted also found 22% of girls and 9% of boys were self-harming.